Perlover/bitcoin-kit-makefile/README.txt

     This daemon will be located in ~bitcoin/bin folder.
 Your .bash_profile will be patched

 5. ATTENTION!
-If your OS has firewall rules - DON'T FORGET TO OPEN 8333 TCP PORT
+If your OS has firewall rules - DON'T FORGET TO OPEN the 8333 TCP PORT

 	This Makefile has helpers: